Contents

 To help you find the best keywords for your show, we suggest using an SEO tool like SEMRush or Moz.
 These sites provide insights like search volume, keyword difficulty, your current ranking, and much more.

-Now that you have a good understanding of what podcast SEO and keywords are, let’s dive into some of the ways you can help improve your podcast’s search results.
+With that said, let’s dive into some of the ways you can help improve your podcast’s search results.
 We’re going to dive into each one and break down how you can implement it into your podcast strategy.

 1. Google feature snippet

-While podcast discoverability can be tough, there are usually a good number of people searching for specific podcast niches in Google.
+While podcast discoverability can be tough, there are usually a good number of people searching for specific podcast niches on Google.

 2. Podcast descriptions